Corinne Calvet

 Corinne Calvet (April 30, 1925 – June 23, 2001), born Corinne Dibos, was a French actress who appeared mostly in American films.
-According to one obituary, she was promoted "as a combination of Dietrich and Rita Hayworth", but her persona failed to live up to this description, though the fault lay as much with a string of mediocre films as with a lack of a compelling talent, for Calvet's sultry looks and flashing eyes were allied with an impish sense of humour.
-She eventually became better known for her fiery private life and some well-publicised legal battles."
+According to one obituary, she was promoted "as a combination of Marlene Dietrich and Rita Hayworth", but her persona failed to live up to this description, though the fault lay partially with a string of mediocre films.
+She eventually became better known for her turbulent private life and some well-publicised legal battles.

 Biography

 Early life

 Calvet was born in Paris.
-Her mother was a scientist who played a part in the development of Pyrex glass.
+Her mother was a scientist who played a part in the development of thermally resistant glass.
 One of her sisters, a doctor, died when taken hostage by the Germans during the war.
 She and her father had to flee Paris when the Germans came.
 Calvet studied criminal law at the Sorbonne.
-"A lawyer needs exactly what an actor needs, strong personality, persuasive powers and a good voice", she said later.
+"A lawyer needs exactly what an actor needs, strong personality, persuasive powers and a good voice," she said later.

 While studying law, she often went to the Deux Magots café where her group of friends included Jean-Paul Sartre, Jean Cocteau and Jean Marais, which prompted her to try acting.
 Marais advised her to join Charles Dullin's acting school, where he had trained alongside Simone Signoret and Gérard Philipe.
 She then studied at L'Ecole du Cinema.